Get Approved for up to $35,000 in 3 minutes

 Learn more about hard credit checks versus soft credit checks

 A healthy combination of instalment and revolving credit indicates sound money management.
-Institutions have more confidence lending to borrowers who prove they can maintain a diverse mix of credit (car loan, personal loans, mortgage, credit cards, etc.) This is why experts will tell you not to cancel unused credit cards as it not only affects your credit history but could diminish a well-balanced credit mix too.
+Institutions have more confidence in lending to borrowers who prove they can maintain a diverse mix of credit (car loan, personal loans, mortgage, credit cards, etc.).
+This is why experts will tell you not to cancel unused credit cards, as it not only affects your credit history but could diminish a well-balanced credit mix, too.

 Online Loans from 9.99%*